 Flutter vs. React Native: Market Share With Real Statistics

-42% prefer React Native, while 42% prefer Flutter.
-Flutter has an estimated 1.7K members on Github.
-React Native has a fork of 27.9 and 94.5K stars.
+It is estimated that 42% of developers prefer using React Native, while Flutter is a tool of choice by the other 42%.
+The remaining 16% uses technologies like Cordova or Ionic.
 Despite being a very young framework, Flutter led the market over the past year's Analytics according to Google Trends.
 But before you start looking for Flutter app developers, it is worth examining the real market stats to make an informed decision.